-My local newspaper once ran the obituaries of a husband and wife who died in a murder-suicide.
+My local newspaper (at the time the Lansing State Journal) years ago ran the obituaries of a husband and wife who died in a murder-suicide.
 Their families had no inkling as to why he got so angry at her that he needed to pull his shotgun and take her out before killing himself.
 The couple was buried together and survivors from both sides grieved together because there was never any indication that the two even fought.
 These families are just two of the hundreds around the country struck by random violence in which the victim and aggressor (and who can really say who played which role here) knew each other.

 Every day, we are confronted with crime.
 Accelerating to make it through a yellow light is a crime and somebody probably has statistics about the number of people who are charged with negligent homicide after a fatal car accident caused by a need to not get stopped at that red light.
 (Actually, we can do one better.
 You can read about one here.)
 Ever slip a company pen into a jacket pocket and forget to bring it back?
 Take a few extra hotel shampoos?
-(They’re not giving them all away, you know.)
 If it’s not your property and you take it, it’s stealing.

 Crime is crime is crime.
 Sure, there’s a big difference between mass murder and negligent homicide and petty larceny, but the point is just about everybody is a criminal at one time or another.